MasonEgger/website/my_site/content/blog/year_of_linux_desktop.md

 6. Now that you have rebooted your machine search for `Ubuntu` again and open it.
 It may take a few minutes for the initial setup to complete.
-Once it is done you will be promted for a username and password for your Linux installation.
+Once it is done you will be prompted for a username and password for your Linux installation.
 These don't have to be your Windows credentials, it can be whatever you want.
 Once you have entered them configuration will finish and you will be presented with a `bash` terminal.
 On Windows.
 Welcome to 2019.